-Each year there are countless color predictions on what will be the shade to watch out for in the months ahead.
+Each year there are countless colour predictions on what will be the shade to watch out for in the months ahead.
 The boldest prediction we spotted this year was Chartreuse.
-The notoriously tricky shade is anything but delicate so can be a hard color to work into the home, but if you’re looking for a more eye-catching interior this year it could be the choice for you.
-We take a look at the history of the color and how you can add it to your home…
+The notoriously tricky shade is anything but delicate so can be a hard colour to work into the home, but if you’re looking for a more eye-catching interior this year it could be the choice for you.
+We take a look at the history of the colour and how you can add it to your home…

 Good For You